publint/publint/site/src/pages/docs/cli.md

 # Run publint on a specific directory
 publint ./dir

+# Run publint on a tarball
+publint ./path/to/package.tgz

 # Ignore suggestions (only show warnings and errors)
 publint --level warning